Volcanism on Mars: Potential current volcanism

-Scientists have never recorded an active volcano eruption on the surface of Mars; moreover, searches for thermal signatures and surface changes within the last decade have not yielded any positive evidence for active volcanism.
+Scientists have never recorded an active volcano eruption on the surface of Mars; moreover, searches for thermal signatures and surface changes before 2011 did not yield any positive evidence for active volcanism.

 However, the European Space Agency's Mars Express orbiter photographed lava flows interpreted in 2004 to have occurred within the past two million years, suggesting a relatively recent geologic activity.
 An updated study in 2011 estimated that the youngest lava flows occurred in the last few tens of millions of years.
 The authors consider this age makes it possible that Mars is not yet volcanically extinct.

 The InSight lander mission would determine if there is any seismic activity, measure the amount of heat flow from the interior, estimate the size of Mars' core and whether the core is liquid or solid.
 The findings were that Mars possesses a molten outer core and a solid inner core with a partially molten mantle.

-In November 2020, astronomers reported newly found evidence for volcanic activity on Mars as recently as 53,000 years ago.
+In 2020, astronomers reported evidence for volcanic activity on Mars as recently as 53,000 years ago in the Cerberus Fossae amid Elysium Planitia.
 Such activity could have provided the environment, in terms of energy and chemicals, needed to support life forms.